Edit Blog Post

 Anyone want a llama fetus with party hat?

-belong to.
-I took probably 400 pictures of the valley and the terraces, but they just aren't as good as the real thing.
+the women wear different styles of hats to identify where they belong to.
+I took probably 400 pictures of the valley and the terraces.
+Never as good as the real thing.
 Sorry.
 You'll just have to go there.

 At the Cruz de Condor lookout (4900m), the Andean condors showed up and put on a pretty nice flight show for us.
-Me and about 10,000 other tourists, all frantically snapping pictures without a telephoto lens - so basically we all go away with loads of pictures with a black speck in the middle of them.
+Me and about 10,000 other tourists, all frantically snapping pictures.
+Those without a telephoto lens go away with loads of pictures with a black speck in the middle of them.
 Still breathtaking.
-Speaking of breathtaking - I am starting to notice that in addition to a constant headache, I am now having trouble catching my breath.
+Speaking of breathtaking - I am starting to notice that, in addition to a constant headache, I am now having trouble catching my breath.
 Damn you stupid altitude - you will not ruin this for me.

 Overall, the most memorable part for me, was our homestay in the small village called Canocota.
-We arrive in the early afternoon, all the townsfolk come out to meet us, and Julia leads us to her quaint homestead where her husband Pedro and their grown son Edgar live.
-Julia is no nonsense and she immediately puts us to work herding cows to a water source, as well as preparing for supper.
-I help Pedro
+We arrive in the early afternoon, all the townsfolk come out to meet us, and our home stay madre Julia leads us to her quaint homestead where her husband Pedro and their grown son Edgar live.
+Julia is no nonsense and she immediately puts us to work herding cows to a water source, as

 frog soup participants